OpenChirp/api_doc/source/includes/_introduction.md

 ## Authorization
 ## Errors

-The OpenChirp API uses the following error codes:
+The OpenChirp REST API uses the following error codes:

-Error Code | Meaning
+HTTP Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- The json in request body is not well-formed.
 401 | Unauthorized -- Invalid credentials.